-- assess whether MGP-related residual materials are present at the site related to the operation of the former MGP. - determine whether MGP-related residual materials, if present at the site, have a potential to pose a significant threat to public health or the environment. - determine whether a Remedial Investigation (RI) of the site is appropriate.
+- Assess whether manufactured gas plant- (MGP-) related residual materials are present in the study area that are related to operation of the former Buffalo Service Center MGP. - Determine whether MGP-related residual materials, if present at the study area, have a potential to pose a significant threat to public health or the environment. - Determine whether a remedial investigation of the study area is appropriate.

-The technical approach to address the above objectives is provided in Table 1 of the SC Work Plan.
+The technical approach to address the above objectives is provided in SC Work Plan.